cipheras/cipherginx/README.md

 ![example](../assets/screen.gif?raw=true)

 ## Description
 This tool is used for advanced phishing attacks using reverse proxy.
 It can also bypass **2FA** or **2-factor authorization**.
-Generate tokens will be written in the file `token.txt` on successful phish.
+Captured tokens will be written in the file `token.txt` on successful phish.
 Attack can use this tool to phish any website by creating a suitable configuration.
 Author has already tested it with **gmail, outlook & icloud**, however no orginal config has been uploaded here for security purposes.
 This tool is only to be used as a POC to understand advanced phishing and for **Red Teaming** purposes.
 <br>

-####Advantages over other similar tools:
+#### Advantages over other similar tools:
-- This tool lets you modify any thing in the website to be used for phishing.
+- This tool lets you modify anything in the website to be used for phishing.
 - Other tools have restriction like you can not replace **response headers or request body**, or you need to use third party tools along with them.
 - You can also block certain paths.
 Tool returns `[200 ok]` response to those paths without any body, to avoid any suspicion.
 - Supports **regex**.
 - Comparably smaller config files because of path based modification and fast to make.
 - You do not have to enter whole URL path in the `config.py` files.
-You can just enter parts for URL path and tool will automatically match it.
+You can just enter part of URL path and tool will automatically match it.

 ## Options